How to Deal with Difficult Employees as a New Manager

 When an I acts out, they're emotional, impulsive, excited, and become the office gossip, just as you would characterize an immature employee to be.

-An S in a negative environment appears disengaged as when Ss are unsupported, they become indecisive, uncommunicative, slow, and lack initiative.
+An S in a hostile environment appears disengaged as when Ss are unsupported, they become indecisive, uncommunicative, slow, and lack initiative.

 Finally, an unsupported C becomes a 'Negative Nancy' in a poor work environment as they become reclusive, revengeful, critical, self-centred, and moody.

-Although these kinds of individuals are difficult to deal with, it’s important to remember that with the right coaching and support, you can turn each of these personalities around and help them to become the team members you need for your startup’s success.
+Although these kinds of individuals are difficult to deal with, it's important to remember that you can turn each of these personalities around and help them become the team members you need for your startup's success with the right coaching and support.